 The tables in this section summarise general recommended disposal arrangements for frequently generated and infrequently generated refuse for each use within the development.
 Section 3.1.1 describes the frequently generated refuse streams that are generated in high volumes for any given period require significant capacity for storage prior to collections.
-Section 3.1.2 describes infrequently generated refuse streams that are generated where minimal provisions for storage can be easily managed by collection frequency.
+Section 3.1.2 describes infrequently generated refuse streams that are generated in relatively low volumes, and where minimal provisions for storage can be easily managed by collection frequency.